raspberrypilearning/the-all-seeing-pi/worksheet3.md

 # Overlays cycle

-This code creates an iterable object called a `cycle` which can be used when the `next_overlay_btn` is pressed in order to receive the next overlay in the list.
-The cycle is needed because when the end of the list of overlays is reached, we want to begin again with the first overlay.
+This code creates a `cycle`.
+We use the `next()` function on this cycle when the `next_overlay_btn` is pressed in order to receive the next overlay in the list.
+A cycle is needed because when the end of the list of overlays is reached, we want to automatically begin again with the first overlay.

 ```python
 all_overlays = cycle(overlays)
 ```

+## What next?

+Now you know what all of the overlay functions do, head back to "Working with overlays" in [worksheet 2](worksheet2.md) to find out how to create the software.